 Dr. Mejico is an active clinical investigator, and has been supported by several grants from the NIH since 2005, as well as many industry supported trials.
 He has co-authored over 25 manuscripts and book chapters, and has presented his research at major conferences throughout North and South America.
 He is a member of the Editorial Board of the Journal of Clinical and Experimental Ophthalmology and reviews regularly for leading journals.
 He is a Fellow of the American Academy of Neurology, the American Neurological Society, and the North American Neuro-Ophthalmology Society

 Mary Phelan is a native of Upstate New York.
 She worked in the airline industry for over 20 years prior to joining Upstate.
-She started in the Research Administration Office in 2002 and joined the Department of Neurology in 2005 as program coordinator.
+She started in the Research Administration Office in 2002 and joined the Department of Neurology in 2005 as program administrator.
 In 2009, Mary took the TAGME (Training Administrators of Graduate Medical Education) certification examination for Neurology and was recertified in 2014.
 She is one of approximately 10 Neurology administrators in the country who have this added qualification.

 What does this means to you as a resident?
 It shows our program's commitment to excellence in education.
 The National Board for Certification of Training Administrators of Graduate Medical Education establishes standards for the profession, to acknowledge the expertise needed to successfully manage graduate medical education programs and recognize those administrators who have achieved competence in all areas related to the profession.